Posted on April 29, 2009 by niarane

 CAIRO – Egypt began slaughtering the roughly 300,000 pigs in the country Wednesday as a precautionary measure against the spread of swine flu even though no cases have been reported here yet, the Health Ministry said.

-Posted on April 29, 2009 by niarane
+Posted by niarane in Uncategorized

 now on air at press conference.
 (Sorry, no link – link should be available later on WH site but this is important information, so I think it should get out now).

-Posted on April 29, 2009 by niarane
+Posted by niarane in Uncategorized

 3 more cases confimed in UK